evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 ### Bidirectional Charging

 This model supports both V2L (Vehicle to Load) and V2H (Vehicle to Home) functionalities.
 V2L allows you to power electrical equipment requiring up to 10.2 kW of power, including the ability to charge other vehicles.
 V2H enables the car to serve as a backup power source for your home.
+You can connect equipment using a adapter on the charging port and via standard connectors in the cabin.
 Note that V2H requires specialized equipment in your home.

 {{<evkxdisplayaddarticle />}}